JoaHoe/hello-world/README.md

 # hello-world

-To all interested in automated mapping
+To people interested in automated mapping

 The repository 'buildenh_jh' is a tool for automated mapping.
 If you interested to try or to contribute with ideas, resources and discusssions